glenhayoge/pepawok/README.md

 ## About the App

-The **PFD Digitization Application** is a custom web application built to streamline the creation and submission of Project Formulation Documents (PFDs) for new projects in Papua New Guinea.
-Developed for the Department of National Planning and Monitoring, it simplifies the traditionally complex PFD process through:
+The **PFD Digitization Application** is a custom web application built to simplify the creation and submission of Project Formulation Documents (PFDs) for new projects in Papua New Guinea.
+Developed for agencies and persons responsible for compiling and submitting PFD's to the Department of National Planning and Monitoring.
+The primary purpose is to simplify the traditionally complex PFD process through:

 - A step-by-step wizard interface
 - Automated calculations
 - Secure file uploads
 - PDF and Word document generation

-This tool ensures compliance with national policies, enhances data accuracy, and improves the overall user experience for government stakeholders at national, provincial, and district levels.
+This tool ensures compliance with national policies, enhances data accuracy and improves the overall user experience for government stakeholders at national, provincial, and district levels.

 ---